KeckObservatory/mKTL/doc/executables.rst

 -----

-The `markd` executable provides a command-line interface to invoke a persistent daemon executing a :class:`Store` subclass to implement its core functionality.
-The `markd` executable is positioned to be the common point of entry for any Python-based mKTL daemon.
+The `markd` executable provides a command-line interface to invoke a persistent daemon executing a :class:`mktl.Daemon` subclass to implement application-specific functionality.
+The `markd` executable is intended to be the common point of entry for any Python-based mKTL daemon.

-The command line arguments describe the intended usage:
+The command line arguments describe its usage:

 .. literalinclude:: ./markd.txt
    :language: none